AwaisRep/Trivela-Trivia/README.md

     SUPERUSER_PASSWORD
     SUPERUSER_USERNAME
     SUPERUSER_URL: url that will hold the endpoint for the admin panel (only accessible on the django port in dev, which is usually 8000)
     ```

+    If you don't intend to use environment variables, then these values will hold the admin user:
+    ```
+    username = admin
+    email = admin@triveltrivia.com
+    password = Admin1234
+    admin_url = admin/ # Endpoint to access the admin panel on the django port
+    ```

 7. Allow the superuser to be created